It’s never been easier to make extra money on your own time and on your own terms.

 64. Sell Your Mobile Data: $20-50 Per Year

-We give so much of our data away every day for free to companies like Facebook, but did you know you can actually get paid for it?
+We give so much of our data away every day for free to companies like Facebook, but did you know you can actually get paid for your data?

 For example, Nielsen rewards you for sharing internet usage behaviors.
 Simply download the non-intrusive app to your devices.

-As they track your usage, you earn points.
-Users can redeem points for prizes and sweepstakes entries.
+As they track your usage, you earn points to redeem for prizes and sweepstakes entries.

 Mobilexpression is a market research panel that pays you for data from your mobile phone.